-War, a six-month study which investigated the effects of nuclear war on New Zealand, found that the impact of a war on the Government, and its ability to operate, would be extremely severe.
+dations was that a specialist unit be set up to prepare material for public information, co-ordinate continuing scientific investigation Planning Council report re-leased today reveals.
+New Zealand After Nuclear War, a six-month study which in-vestigated the effects of nuclear war on New Zealand, found that and to initiate the development of contingency plans. the impact of a war on the Gov-ernment, and its ability to oper-ate, would be extremely severe.